 3 Flower Bombs

-It’s time to flower bomb your garden and patio with three homegrown flowers!
+August or early spring is the best time to flower bomb your garden and patio with three homegrown flowers!

 Osteospermum, also called Cape or African daisies, are very popular late winter and early spring bedding plants, although they are actually half-hardy perennials in temperate climates.
 They are made for full sun and will fill gaps in beds and rockeries beautifully with their cheerful flower faces, and are powerful and engaging colour in containers.
 They flower freely in the cooler months of spring, and after a cutback and a good feed will go for it again in autumn.
 Bedazzle your garden with homegrown flowers using the following series in an amazing range of colours: ‘FlowerPower’, ‘FlowerPower 3D’ (double flowers) and the ever popular ‘Serenity’.